JeanRochCoulon/cva6/docs/specifications/design/source/system.rst

 Description
 -----------

-The CV32A6-step1 is a system composed of the subsystems as illustrated in the figure.
+The CV32A6-step1 is a system composed of the subsystems and protocol interfaces as illustrated in the figure.
 The processor is a Harvard-based modern architecture.
 Instructions are issued in-order through the DECODE stage and executed out-of-order but committed in-order.
+The processor is Single issue, that means that at maximum one instruction per cycle can be issued to the EXECUTE stage.

 The CV32A6-step1 implements a 6-stage pipeline composed of PC Generation, Instruction Detch, Instruction Decode, Issue stage, Execute stage and Commit stage.
 At least 6 cycles are needed to execute one instruction.

-The processor is Single issue, that means that at maximum one instruction per cyle can be executed.
-CV32A6-step1 can fetch up to 2 isntruction per cycles when C extension instructions are fetched, but the instruction fetch implements a FIFO which issue at maximum one instruction per cycle.